* Subject to availability.

 3 November 2019 – VolosArrival 03/11/2019 early morning.
 Departure 03/11/2019 late afternoon.

 Volos, one of the biggest port cities in Greece, is located at the foot of Mount Pelion.
 According to mythology, Mount Pelion was a place of celebration for gods and heroes, and the home of the centaurs.
 The beauty of the place and the magical atmosphere that reigns here can indeed only have been inspired by the gods: the clear water that flows from a multitude of sources bathes the plane trees, apple trees, oaks, beech trees, gardenias, camellias, and hydrangeas that thrive in the fertile soil of Thessaly.
-Do not miss your chance to visit picturesque villages in the hills, such as Makrinitsa and Portaria.
-They have remained intact over the centuries and visitors will enjoy discovering mansions with an architecture that is unique in Greece, as well as typical fountains and churches.
+Do not miss your chance to visit picturesque village of Milies in the hills, and to discover its traditional architecture.

 4 November 2019 – HydraArrival 04/11/2019 midday.
 Departure 04/11/2019 late afternoon.